 Step 3 – Choose the labels and cards needed for a specific action, routine, or event.

-Brainstorm the tasks that your children need to do each day.
+Brainstorm the tasks that your children need to do each day as a part of their daily rhythm.
 Following are a few examples of visual routines you can try:

 - A visual routine chart can list the order of events that a child must do when they wake up in the morning or before they go to bed at night.